jstetich/PortlandHarborToxics/Graphics/Final_Graphic_3.md

 metals.
 So there is little point in reporting specific values, and no easy way to summarize results.
 We could show one or two metals of interest – like Mercury – or just report that all are below levels of concern.
-WE chose the latter option, so don’t include metals on the graphics.
+We chose the latter option, so don’t include metals on the graphics.

 ### PAHs